Unified Model of Heated Plasma Expansion: Slow heating (High )

 In the bulk of the rarefaction region, oscillations in plasma profiles about the mean solutions represent electrostatic waves generated due to charge separation.
 The oscillatory behavior in the bulk of the rarefaction region can be modeled by introducing a small scale variable $\tilde{\zeta}=\zeta/\epsilon$ with $\epsilon \sim \mathcal{O}\left(\sfrac{1}{\sqrt{\eta}}\right)$ and carrying out a two scale expansion of the system around the mean solutions.
-This procedure is detailed in appendix\ref{regV2scale}, and the perturbations to the mean profiles on the order $\mathcal{O}(\sfrac{1}{\eta})$ are obtained, along with the superposed oscillations at a wavenumber $k(\zeta)=\left[\eta\bar{N}\left(\tfrac{1}{(P-\zeta)^2}-1\right)\right]^{\sfrac{1}{2}}$.
-The charge separation $N_i-N_e$ along with the mean profile for charge separation obtained from the perturbative solutions can be seen in the inset plots in figure \ref{fig:HeHzplots}$(a)$ and \ref{fig:HeHzplots}$(c)$.
-The oscillations get damped from $\zeta=-1$ to a region close to $\zeta=1$, corresponding to distances of $\lambda_s(t)$ on either sides of $x=0$ in real space.
-Near $\zeta=0$, Eqs.\eqref{SSmean:P} and \eqref{SSmean:Q-N} gives rise to the following approximate behaviors for $\bar{P}$ and $\bar{N}$
+This procedure is detailed in appendix~\ref{regV2scale}, and the perturbations to the mean profiles on the order $\mathcal{O}(\sfrac{1}{\eta})$ are obtained, along with the superposed oscillations with a spatially varying wavenumber $k(\zeta)=\left[\eta\bar{N}\left(\tfrac{1}{(P-\zeta)^2}-1\right)\right]^{\sfrac{1}{2}}$.
+The charge separation $N_i-N_e$ along with the mean charge separation profiles obtained from the perturbative solutions can be seen in the example figures~\ref{fig:HeHzplots}$(c)$ and \ref{fig:HeHzplots}$(f)$.
+The oscillations get damped from $\zeta=-1$ to a region close to $\zeta=1$, corresponding to distances of $\lambda_s$ on either sides of $x=0$ in real space.
+Near $\zeta=0$, Eqs.~\eqref{SSmean:P} and \eqref{SSmean:Q-N} gives rise to the following approximate behaviors for $\bar{P}$ and $\bar{N}$

 with $\{\bar{P},\bar{N}\}|_{\zeta=0}=\{\bar{P}_0,\bar{N}_0\}$.
 Using these, we can obtain the approximate spatial variation of the oscillation wavenumber $k$ in the expansion bulk as